Jacksgong/okcat/README.md

 ![](https://github.com/Jacksgong/okcat/raw/master/arts/separate-demo.png)
 - ignore msg on logs:
 `when you provide such list, the msg start with provided msg will be ignored to printed`
+- ignore tag on logs:
+`when you provide such list, the tag in the list will be ignored to printed`

 ## How to Install